Unidata/awips2/docs/appendix/common-problems.md

 - Colormap settings
 - StyleRule settings

-!!! note "This is not a fully exhaustive list, so if something else has dissappeared it might be the same underlying issue still."
+!!! note "This is not a fully exhaustive list, so if something else has disappeared it might be the same underlying issue still."

 Then it is likely we have recently changed our production EDEX server.
 There is a good chance we can recover your settings.
 To do so, please send a short email to [support-awips@unidata.ucar.edu](mailto:support-awips@unidata.ucar.edu) with the topic "Missing Configurations", and include the username(s) of the computer(s) you use to run CAVE.